robertchase/txt2tufte/README.md

 my own markdown-like text file that compiles to tufte-capable `HTML`.

-Since this is for a website, I needed a way to generate an `index.html` that was stylistically compatible&mdash;so i made a compier for that too.
+Since this is for a website, I needed a way to generate an `index.html` that was stylistically compatible&mdash;so i made a compiler for that too.

 ## Article File